Diabetic Nephropathy

 TREATMENT

-The following are some of the most important things you can do to protect your kidneys:
+If you have been diagnosed with diabetic nephropathy, you can slow down the damage.
+Here are some of the most important things you can do to protect your kidneys:

 - Control your blood sugar level.
 You should take your diabetes medicines and/or insulin exactly as your healthcare provider prescribes.